Banish the Blues… with Blueberries!

 BLUEBERRIES

-In India, blueberry farming is very limited but there is a huge future potential for commercial blueberry farming.
+In India, blueberry farming is very limited, but there is huge future potential for commercial blueberry farming.
 Up, until a few years ago blueberries were unheard of in India, but as more and more people are travelling and more and more people are aware of their health benefits of various foods, the demand is there for new and more varied fruits and vegetables in our local markets.
 Fresh blueberries are a little bit expensive but worth it if you can afford them, purely for their health benefits.
 The other alternative is to buy them in packets in their dried form which is easily available in most food stores.

 Blueberries